allentran/trust-rank/README.md

 trust-rank
 ==========

-Big Data friendly implementation of PageRank style collaborative filtering with trust
+An Apache Spark implementation of PageRank style collaborative filtering with trust

 - lazy loading of data
 - Map Reduce friendly algorithm